OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-05.md

 ## 2 Samuel 5:22

-Now the Philistines came up once again
+The Philistines came up once again
-and overran the valley of Rephaim.
+and spread out in the valley of Rephaim.

 ## 2 Samuel 5:23